NOI Calculation Examples: Three Commercial Real Estate Scenarios

 Recovery ratio: 95.1% | NOI Margin: 65.1% | Value at 6.75% cap: $19.86M

 Interpretation: This is a well-run property.
 The 4.9% unrecovered CAM is almost entirely the anchor's management fee exclusion.
-Billing is accurate, ratios are strong.
-At a 6.75% cap, it's worth ~$19.9M.
-Recovering the last $14,861 of CAM through tighter anchor lease negotiation at renewal would add ~$220,000 in value.
+Billing is accurate and ratios are strong.
+At a 6.75% cap, it is worth about $19.9M.
+Recovering the last $14,861 of CAM through tighter anchor lease negotiation at renewal would add about $220,000 in value.

 Example 2: Lease-Up Office Scenario